gmalysa/ld2l/client/markdown/rules.md

 4. Rescheduled matches may be completed earlier in the week of a scheduled match, or no later than 24 hours after the default time.

-5. Regular season schedule will be posted via the website and Discord on the Monday following the Draft.
+5. Regular season schedule will be updated on the website each week after all matches are completed.

 6. Each won game in a match is worth a point toward playoff seeding.
-Wins by forfeit count as wins for playoff qualifying purposes.
-Byes count for no points.
+Wins by forfeit or bye count as wins for playoff qualifying purposes.